Niveusgh/World_Palm_Oil_Data/README.md

 ## Introduction

-Palm oil has the lowest production cost among the major oils.
-Thus, palm has become the most used oil crop around the world. about 40% of all vegtable oils.
-The demand and production of palm oil has been increasing each year, it is projected to be 240Mt in 2050.
+Palm oil is extracted from the the African oil palm.
+It has the lowest production cost among all the major oils.
+It has become the most used oil crop around the world for about 40% of all vegtable oils.
+The demand and production of palm oil has been drasticity increasing each year.
+The production is projected to reach 240Mt in 2050.

-hat's because palm oil is cheap.
-The plant that makes it, the African oil palm, can produce up to 10 times more oil per hectare than soybeans.
-But as my new book on palm oil's history shows, this controversial commodity hasn't always been cheap.
-It became that way thanks to"

-This project aim to show the data of palm oil production around the world from 1998 to 2020:
+This project aim to show the data of palm oil production around the world from 1960 to 2018:

- 1.
- 2.
- 3.

-By using data from several CSV files, the project plots the increasing levels of oil production among different countries.

-**Spreadsheets**
-The `data` folder contains the CSVs uploaded from website (https://).
+ 1. The top 10 palm oil production country
+ 2. The major palm production country
+ 3. The trend of gloal palm oil production through the world

 ### Running the Program
 1. Python 3 is required.
 This project is written using version 3.10.1.